C22-PS121/cloud-computing/README.md

 You must to be wisely when enable each API at GCP,only turn on what is needed.

 ### Google Cloud Storage
-1. Prepare The Google Cloud Storage folder, this [tutorial](https://cloud.google.com/storage/docs/creating-buckets?hl=en).
+1. Prepare The Google Cloud Storage Bucket, this [tutorial](https://cloud.google.com/storage/docs/creating-buckets?hl=en).
-2. Set permission The Google Cloud Storage folder, this [tutorial](https://cloud.google.com/storage/docs/access-control/iam-roles).
+2. Set permission The Google Cloud Storage Bucket, this [tutorial](https://cloud.google.com/storage/docs/access-control/iam-roles).
 3. Add The Google Cloud Storage to your file Node.js Express to require storage, this [tutorial](https://cloud.google.com/appengine/docs/flexible/nodejs/using-cloud-storage).

 ### Google BigQuery